erremauro/BitURL/README.md

 #  BitURL

-An agent to shorten long urls using [bitly](http://bitly.com) api service.
+An macOS 10.14+ agent to shorten long URLs using the [Bitly](http://bitly.com) API Service.

 To shorten a URL call: